RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 That's why they are grouped together in one Model Rule and governed by strict rules and client protections.
-The lawyer must abide by the specific requirements of each rule, or risk discipline, even if both lawyer and client are happy, and the lawyer's failure was inadvertent and unintended.
+The lawyer must abide by the specific requirements of each rule, or risk discipline, even if both lawyer and client are happy.
-The standard approaches strict liability.
-No intent required.
+The lawyer who did business with her client and failed to advise her client in writing to seek the advice of independent legal counsel may feel ethical.
+The client may have no complaints.
+But the lawyer has violated the Model Rules.
+If the lawyer's lapse was inadvertent and unintended, Disciplinary Counsel or the State Supreme Court may show him mercy, but intent need not be shown.
+The Rules are the rules.
+Lawyers are expected to know them and to follow them.

 ### Lawyers Are Super Fiduciaries!